Bachelor of Science, Major in Environmental Science (Pollution Abatement)

 • Assess possible environmental and health impacts of development projects

-• Serve as community advocates to ensure clean water and air for vulnerable populations.
+• Serve as community advocates to ensure clean water and air for vulnerable populations

 No matter the sector they work in, environmental scientists are typically broadly trained across multiple disciplines.
-Course work for environment science is hands-on and lab-science heavy, including Biology, Chemistry, Geography, Geology, and Soil Science.
+Course work for environmental science is hands-on and lab-science heavy, including Biology, Chemistry, Geography, Geology, and Soil Science.
 In addition to being well versed in analyzing data using mathematical and statistical methods, environmental scientists must also have strong writing and oral communication skills.
 Further, it is important that environmental scientists understand societal impacts and the context of their physical science work through additional perspectives drawn from human geography, sociology, and political science.

 Academic Programs

-The Environmental Science degree has a choice of and three tracks/concentrations and is designed to fit the particular academic interests of our students and better prepare them for life beyond SHSU, particularly in terms of employment opportunities or graduate study.
-Students majoring in Environmental Science focus their studies within one of three concentrations; 1) Sustainability; 2) Pollution Abatement; or 3) Water Resources.
+The Environmental Science degree has a choice of three tracks/concentrations and is designed to fit the particular academic interests of our students and better prepare them for life beyond SHSU, particularly in terms of employment opportunities or graduate study.
+Students majoring in Environmental Science focus their studies within one of three concentrations: 1) Sustainability; 2) Pollution Abatement; or 3) Water Resources.
 All three concentrations require several core lab science courses in Biology, Chemistry, Geography, and Geology to provide an interdisciplinary foundation for upper-level coursework.
 Sustainability allows for more elective courses for those that want a broad Environmental Science background and more social science courses.
 Pollution Abatement is designed for students that want to focus on Biology and Chemistry-related Environmental Science work.
 Water Resources provides students with a strong foundation to assess water-related issues and includes courses in Aquatic Biology, Surface Water, Groundwater, and Water Quality-related applications.
 Across the Environmental Science concentrations, students gain experience in labs and the field.
 Students are also encouraged to pursue internship opportunities that can be counted toward prescribed major elective hours.

 Highlights

 Combining the strengths of SHSU’s Agriculture, Biology, Chemistry, and Environmental and Geosciences programs, Environmental Science is a great choice for students that want to help communities and solve problems.
 It’s also a great choice for students that like science but have a hard time picking just one area of scientific interest.
 Students get diverse perspectives from different physical scientists and take some selected social science courses to understand how Environmental Science fits in a broad societal context.
 While the home of the program is located on the third floor of the Lee Drain Building, where the Geographic Information System (GIS) lab, remote sensing lab, Geology labs, and GPS units are located, students in Environmental Science have access to Chemistry labs and the state-of-the-art Biological Lab Sciences building.
 Multiple trips to SHSU’s Field Station are also included through multiple courses.
-Students in Environmental Science have access to the College of Science and Engineering Technologies’ two 12-passenger vans for field trips and equipment across multiple contributing physical science departments.
+Students in Environmental Science have access to the College of Science and Engineering Technology's two 12-passenger vans for field trips and equipment across multiple contributing physical science departments.
 In order to enhance learning, all of our rooms are outfitted with video-projection systems, and our lecture rooms have sound systems and dedicated computers with Internet access that are used by the instructors for teaching purposes.
 A number of our students obtain internships with Houston-area firms and organizations and other companies and agencies across the state and beyond.
 Students also work with faculty members on a range of research projects.
 While there are some online elective course options, Environmental Science includes multiple hands-on, lab-oriented courses.
 The degree also regularly offers a number of field opportunities for students to learn outside the classroom.
-Some of these field courses involve travel and/or international experiences and have included trips to Central TX, the Texas coast, Hawaii, Central America, Europe, and Africa.
+Some of these field courses involve travel and/or international experiences and have included trips to central Texas, the Texas coast, Hawaii, Central America, Europe, and Africa.

 Career Opportunities